albert-dinh-01/albert-dinh-01/README.md

 Hello!
 I am a Computer Software Engineering undergraduate at the University of Alberta.
 I enjoy learning new software technologies.
-Outside of software programming, I care about physics.
-In my free time, I either read, watch hockey, run or work out in the gym.
+Outside of software engineering, I read physics textbooks just for fun.
+In my free time, I either read, watch ice hockey, run or work out in the gym.
 Go Oilers go!